Event Dates: September 30 – October 2, 2020

-Location: Gaylord National Resort & Convention Center, National Harbor, MD
+Location: Gaylord Texan Resort & Convention Center, Grapevine, TX (Dallas/Fort Worth area)

-Audience: Construction Teams - Architects, Designers, Specifiers, Project Managers, Contractors, Engineers, Consultants, Manufacturers, Product Reps and Owners from across the United States
+Audience: Commercial Building Team - Architects, Designers, Specifiers, Project Managers, Contractors, Engineers, and Product Reps from across the United States

 Here’s what our participants are looking for:

-- New/Unique Content: Our participants are looking for quality content that they can’t get elsewhere with real-world solutions that can be implemented immediately.
-Additionally, to uphold the quality that CONSTRUCT participants expect, sessions must be educational in nature and not promote any specific company, branded product or business interest.
+- New Content: Our participants are looking for quality content that they can’t get elsewhere (online, via a Lunch and Learn at their office, etc.) with real-world solutions that can be implemented immediately.
+Additionally, sessions must be educational in nature and not promote any specific company, branded product or business interest.
 Please note: No pre-approved AIA “Lunch and Learn” programs will be accepted.

-- Sessions should be presented by engaging speakers with a firm grasp of technical issues, including building scientists, researchers, architects, specifiers, contractors, owners and code experts.
+- Skilled Speakers/Presenters/Facilitators who are subject matter experts, including building scientists, researchers, architects, specifiers, contractors, owners and code experts.
+Sessions can

 Here’s what you’ll need to provide when submitting a proposal: